Quartz Mountain

 Quartz Mountain (also called Baldy Point) is located in Greer County in southwest Oklahoma.
-It is the namesake of Quartz Mountain Nature Park and its eastern flank is enclosed by the park boundaries.
+It is the namesake of Quartz Mountain Nature Park and the park boundaries enclose its eastern flank.
 It is near the cities of Mangum, Oklahoma and Altus, Oklahoma.
 The park is open to the public year-round for rock climbing, hiking, boating, camping, nature observation and photography, and environmental education and interpretation.
 The mountain overlooks scenic Lake Altus-Lugert.

 Geology

 Quartz Mountain is one of the westernmost peaks in the Wichita Mountains.
 In simplest terms, the Wichita Mountains are rocky promontories and rounded hills made of red and black igneous rocks, light-colored sedimentary rocks, and boulder conglomerates.
 The Wichita Mountains were formed in four distinct geologic episodes.